 William Maitland, 18th century antiquarian

-Royal Armouries Head of Creative Programmes, Karen Whitting dreamed up the idea for the mighty beast, inspired by the small figures of a dragon and a hydra in the scale model of the Grand Storehouse.
+Royal Armouries Head of Creative Programmes, Karen Whitting, dreamed up the idea for a mighty beast, inspired by the small figures of a dragon and a hydra in the scale model of the Grand Storehouse.
 Working with the creative team at Haley Sharpe Design a concept drawing was produced which York-based Paragon Creative have brought wonderfully to life.

 Building on the tradition of trophies of arms and armour created at the Tower of London from the late 17th century, this new dragon has been constructed using objects and materials that represent ten institutions which were housed in the Tower.